 Indemnification

-You agree to indemnify, defend and hold harmless the Company, and our affiliates, officers, partners, employees, consultants and representatives, from and against all losses, expenses, damages, costs, claims and demands, including reasonable attorney's fees and related costs and expenses, due to or arising out of: (a) your failure to comply with these Terms of Use; or (b) where any information you submit, email, or otherwise transmit to us violates third party rights or Applicable Laws.
+You agree to indemnify, defend and hold harmless the Company, and our affiliates, officers, partners, employees, consultants and representatives, from and against all losses, expenses, damages, costs, claims and demands, including reasonable attorney's fees and related costs and expenses, due to or arising out of: (a) your failure to comply with these Terms of Use; (b)your negligence, omission, act, conduct or behavior whilst availing the Services, using the Company Premise, or being otherwise in the Company Premise, and/or (ii) you making a claim against the Company despite any waiver, release and discharge you may have given (whether under these Terms of Use, the Consent and Waiver Agreement or otherwise); or (c) where any information you submit, email, or otherwise transmit to us violates third party rights or Applicable Laws.
 We reserve the right, at our own expense, to assume the exclusive defence and control of any matter otherwise subject to indemnification by you, and in such case, you agree to fully cooperate with such defence and in asserting any available defences.

 Termination